jamil2021/github-pages-with-jekyll/index.md

 title: "Welcome to my first blog"
 ---

 I'm glad you are here.
-I plan to talk about new ideas.
+I plan to talk about new ideas ...